-In a more natural world, vitamin B12 could be naturally available to vegans in the form of organic fruits and vegetables straight off the farm, pond water, river water or other natural drinking water etc. Nature always made provisions for us to get enough of vitamin B12 in the most natural and cruelty-free ways.
+In a more natural world, vitamin B12 could be naturally available to vegans in the form of organic fruits and vegetables straight off the farm, pond water, river water or other natural drinking water etc. Nature always made provisions for us to get all nutrients.
 In fact some raw vegans find that their B12 levels are good without supplementation due to the abundance of fermented foods and drinks that they consume.

 Vitamin B12 deficiency can occur in anyone at any age.
 In a random test on 21 diabetics conducted by us, we found that about half of them had B12 deficiency, and none of them were vegan.
 Of those who were not deficient, some were on B complex supplements, which included vitamin B12.

 Vegans may be able to absorb vitamin B12 but are unlikely to get enough of it on a plant-based diet.
 This is because of our present day lives which are unnaturally hygienic.
 Micro organisms naturally available in our food are destroyed or removed due to many reasons like:

 - Chlorine or other forms of sanitizing drinking water